timfish/sentry-tauri/README.md

 the Rust backend which has a number of advantages:

 - Browser events are enriched with Rust, OS and device context
-  - Events from both Rust and browser will have the same context for filtering
+  - Events from both Rust and browser will have the same app and device context
 - Breadcrumbs are merged from both the Rust and browser SDKs
   - See what was happening in the Rust backend and the browser frontend at the time of the event